COVID-19 – Guidance for Everyone

 Cottaging: Staying Safe at the Lake

-While Ontario remains in a state of emergency, everyone is encouraged to limit all non-essential travel and stay home.
+Everyone is encouraged to limit all non-essential travel and stay home.
 This reduces your chances of getting exposed to COVID-19, and also decreases the chance of you spreading the virus to others, especially to at-risk groups.

 Keep Your Hands Clean: